cloudflare/next-on-pages/docs/supported.md

     - 🔄: Not currently supported, but it's probably possible and we may add support in the future
     - ❌: Not supported and unlikely we ever will support this

-- _1_ - **images**: If you want to use Next.js images you can provide your own [custom loader](https://nextjs.org/docs/api-reference/next/image#loader) which can also use Cloudflare images as indicated in the [Cloudflare's Image Integration documentation](https://developers.cloudflare.com/images/image-resizing/integration-with-frameworks/#nextjs).
+- _1_ - **images**: If you want to use `next/image`, you can provide your own [custom loader](https://nextjs.org/docs/api-reference/next/image#loader) and use Cloudflare Image Resizing, as per [Cloudflare's Image Resizing documentation](https://developers.cloudflare.com/images/image-resizing/integration-with-frameworks/#nextjs).
-  We hope to streamline this by adding a Cloudflare custom loader to next-on-pages at some point in the future.

 ## next.config.js Properties